Judges to vote on new guidelines to cut damages awards

 The vote will be taken after judges hear submissions on behalf of those judges who raised concerns and also on behalf of the committee.

-The meeting comes just months before a number of senior judges hearing cases in the High Court personal injuries list are due to retire.
+The meeting comes just months before two senior judges hearing cases in the High Court personal injuries list are due to retire.
 They are Mr Justice Kevin Cross, who manages the list, Mr Justice Barton and Ms Justice Bronagh O’Hanlon.

 The Irish Times has learned the personal injuries list will, following Mr Justice Cross’s retirement in the autumn, be managed by Ms Justice Leonie Reynolds, who currently manages the court’s chancery list.